MARXdown/MARXdown.github.io/index.md

 * * *

-**Developer's Note:** [1/30] Textual editing is ongoing on this site.
-Please limit annotations to Ch.
+**Developer's Note:** [1/30/2020] Please limit  annotations of *Capital Vol. 1* to Ch.
 1-9.
+Textual editing of its remaining chapters is ongoing.

 * * *